Information sheet outlining how you can protect your designs under the copyright regime and the design regime.

 The registered owner of a design can only act against an infringer once a certificate of examination has been issued.
 Ideally, a registered owner ought to arrange for examination of the design as early as possible, in particular if the design would seem to be commercially valuable and successful.
 Otherwise, the owner may not be able to threaten or commence infringement proceedings against an alleged infringer immediately upon becoming aware of the allegedly infringing behaviour.
 Instead, the registered owner will need to wait until the design has been examined and found valid.

-Under the Design Act, a complete defence, known as the "spare parts" or "right to repair" defence, can be raised against an infringement claim when parts that are registered as designs are used (including manufacture and supply) for repair purposes.
+Under the Designs Act, a complete defence, known as the "spare parts" or "right to repair" defence, can be raised against an infringement claim when parts that are registered as designs are used (including manufacture and supply) for repair purposes.
 Under the Designs Act, "repair" broadly means restoring or replacing a decayed or damaged component part of a product.
-To satisfy the defence the product needs to be repaired and have its overall appearance restored in whole or in part.
+To satisfy the defence the product needs to be repaired and have its overall appearance restored in whole or in part by the allegedly infringing product.

 The use of design-registered parts for non-repair purposes is still an infringement of the registered design.
 The registered owner of the design must prove that the person knew or ought to have known that the use or authorisation of use was not for the purpose of repair.